fbpx

 To learn more about late-season habitat check out the Maine IFW: Managing Deer Wintering Areas in Northern, Western and Eastern Maine.
 If you are not from Maine there is still plenty of useful information to take away from this.

 Habitat management does not have to be expensive.
-A chainsaw with a little elbow grease will go a long way to improve whitetail habitat on your small property.
+A chainsaw with a little elbow grease will go a long way to improve the whitetail habitat on your small property.

 Article Written By: Jason Tome